 Skills Training.
 The development of basic skills which include attending, responding, interpretation, and decision making.
 The training includes practicum experience in interviewing skills.

 We do not offer a Bachelor's degree Major in Counseling.
 Please refer to the SF State Bulletin for an extensive list of undergraduate academic programs.

-All of the counseling department programs are accredited.
-The programs in School, College, Career, Gerontological, Clinical Mental Health, and Marriage and Family Counseling are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) through 2018.
-Students who begin the programs fall 2018 and thereafter will graduate from a CACREP accredited program, with the exception of Gerontological Counseling which CACREP no longer accredits.
+The programs in Career Counseling; Clinical Mental Health Counseling: College Counseling; Marriage, Family and Child Counseling; and, School Counseling are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) through March 31, 2022.
 The Pupil Personnel Services Credential program in School Counseling is also accredited by the California Commission on Teacher Credentialing (CTC).

 Career Counselors work in high school, college and university career centers, student support services and advising offices.
 Some graduates use this training to establish private career counseling and consultation practices while others enter career development centers in private industry and public agencies.
 Many students combine this training with another area of counseling.

 College Counselors may work in two- and four-year colleges and universities providing academic counseling in a range of college student personnel positions in programs such as student retention, EOP or EOPS, financial aid, CalWorks, multicultural student services, residential life, college outreach, transfer services, general counseling and other student services.

 Gerontological Counselors work with older adults and their families performing case management and counseling in consultation with family members.
 Settings may include senior centers, residential homes, social service agencies, and hospices.
 Gerontological counselors benefit from having an emphasis in Mental Health Counseling.